 After more than 20 years of corporate leadership positions, I decided to take my career in a different direction to fulfill my passion fully.
 I returned to college again to complete the educational requirements, passed the CFP® examination and fulfilled the required years of relevant experience.
 Now, as a CERTIFIED FINANCIAL PLANNER™ professional, I’m able to bring high quality and affordable financial advice to everyone the way I always wanted; with no minimum asset requirements, no commissions and no product sales of any kind.
 To achieve my goal of financial planning made convenient and available for all, I travel to local clients and offer virtual planning options for others.

-My family and I have lived in New England almost all our lives and enjoy taking advantage of everything the region has to offer.
-I’m also an active member of the Garrett Planning Network, the National Association of Personal Financial Advisors (NAPFA), and the Treasurer and a Director of the Meriden/Wallingford United Way.
+My wife and I have lived in New England almost all our lives and enjoy taking advantage of everything the region has to offer.
+I’m also an active member of the Garrett Planning Network, the National Association of Personal Financial Advisors (NAPFA), and the Past Treasurer and Director of the Meriden/Wallingford United Way.

 The CFP® certification is a voluntary certification; no federal or state law or regulation requires financial planners to hold CFP® certification.
 It is recognized in the United States and a number of other countries for its (1) high standard of professional education; (2) stringent code of conduct and standards of practice; and (3) ethical requirements that govern professional engagements with clients.